-Monitor: To seek information about an agent's behaviour; a device that provides such information.
+Monitor: To seek information about an agent's behavior; a device that provides such information.

 Monoline: A financial company that specializes in a single line of products, such as credit cards, mortgages or home equity loans, and that may use direct marketing practices and statistical models to target specific customers.
 In many cases, monolines have no expensive overheads from large branch networks and have low-cost financing open to them by securitizing their loans on the capital markets.
 These features make such companies highly competitive.

-Monte Carlo simulation: An analytical technique for solving a problem by performing a large number of trail runs, called simulations, and inferring a solution from the collective results of the trial runs.
-Method for calculating the probability distribution of possible outcomes.
+Monte Carlo simulation: An analytical technique for solving a problem by performing a large number of trail runs, called simulations and inferring a solution from the collective results of the trial runs.
+A method for calculating the probability distribution of possible outcomes.

 Monthly income preferred security (MIP): Preferred stock issued by a subsidiary located in a tax haven.
-The subsidiary relends the money to the parent.
+The subsidiary lends the money to the parent.

-Moral hazard: The risk that the existence of a contract will change the behaviour of one or both parties to the contract, e.g. an insured firm will take fewer fire precautions.
+Moral hazard: The risk that the existence of a contract will change the behavior of one or both parties to the contract, e.g. an insured firm will take fewer fire precautions.

 Mortality tables: Tables of probability that individuals of various ages will die within one year.